zhengruitao/zhengruitao.github.io/_pages/about.md

   <img src="https://zhengruitao.github.io/images/taozhengrui_cofer.jpg?raw=true" alt="Photo" style="width: 720px;"/>
 </p>
 * Hi!
 I am a Master student at the Manufacturing Technology Lab of the [School of Mechanical Engineering](http://me.sjtu.edu.cn/en/) at [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/).
 My research intersts mainly lie in the areas of adaptive control, chatter vibration detection/suppression, tool condition monitoring, simulation and optimization of CNC milling process.
 I am fortunate to be advised by Prof. An Qinglong.
-* Click [here](http://zhuhanqing.github.io/files/CV_TZR.pdf) to view my up-to-state CV.
+* Click [here](http://zhengruitao.github.io/files/CV_TZR.pdf) to view my up-to-state CV.
 If you are interested in knowing more about me, please feel free to [contact me](https://zhengruitao.github.io/contact/).
-* Prior to starting my M.A., I received my B.A. in Mechanical Engineering from [Harbin Institute of Technology, WEIHAI](http://en.hitwh.edu.cn/) in 2017, ranked top 2 of 137 students in the undergraduate stage [Click to View My Ranking Certification [PDF]](http://zhengruitao.github.io/files/ranking_TZR.pdf) and maintained ranking topmost with a GPA 93.13 for four semsters!
+* Prior to starting my M.A., I received my B.A. in Mechanical Engineering from [Harbin Institute of Technology, WEIHAI](http://hitwh.edu.cn/) in 2017, ranked top 2 of 137 students in the undergraduate stage [Click to View My Ranking Certification [PDF]](http://zhengruitao.github.io/files/ranking_TZR.pdf) and graduated with a major GPA of 93.13 in four semsters!
-* <font color="#dd0000">I am looking for possible PhD opportunity starting from next year :)  !!!</font>
+* <font color="#dd0000">I am looking for possible PhD opportunity starting from 2020 Fall :)  !!!</font>
 * I’m a disciplinary nomad, integrating disciplines like computer science, information science with fields like maufacturing technology, composite material structure.
-In terms of academic specialties, I spend a lot of my time in Computer-Aided Simulation Work, Programing Implementation for fast prototyping and testing, and Verification through Machining Experiments.
+In terms of academic specialties, I spend a lot of my time in Computer-Aided Simulation Work, Programing Implementation for Fast Prototyping and Testing, and Verification through Machining Experiments.

 # Recent news
 * Sept.2019.
 Thank Ministry of Education for the National Graduate Scholarship!
 I am one of the six students in the same grade awared for this honor!